jetbrains-academy/javascript-fullstack-course/DataLayer/message_service/task.md

 ```

 #### getMessage
 Method should return the `messages` array as the result.
-Due to middleware `express.json()` we added before, we don't have to think about converting JavaScript array to JSON.

 <div class="hint">